 Configure all settings in the Default Box node of the cluster that you want to deploy your Azure firewalls to.
 If you are using only one cluster, you can continue by creating a new firewall configuration in that cluster that will use the new default settings.
 If you want to use these settings in multiple clusters, copy the configuration to the repository and link each node to the configuration from the repository.
 Repeat this for each cluster containing an CloudGen Firewall in Azure.
 Be careful if you are mixing cloud, virtual, and hardware firewalls in one cluster: these default settings are model agnostic and are also used when you reset your configuration by selecting copy from default.

-The configuration for services in the virtual server you assign to the firewall can also be linked to the repository wherever it makes sense.
+The configuration for services you assign to the firewall can also be linked to the repository wherever it makes sense.
 You can also copy the configuration from the repository to get a starting point that requires you only to change the firewall-specific settings, but saves you the work of having to configure the entire service again.
 If your firewall VMs are all in a cluster and use the same or very similar rulesets, use the distributed firewall service to only administer one ruleset without the need to synchronize changes between multiple firewall services.

 For more information, see Repositories.